SoftUni/Programming-Basics-Book-Java-EN/chapter-03-simple-conditions.md

 Test your solution here: [https://judge.softuni.org/Contests/Practice/Index/651#4](https://judge.softuni.org/Contests/Practice/Index/651#4).

-## Problems Sequence of If-Else conditions
+## Problems Sequence of If-Else Conditions

 To consolidate our knowledge of the conditional statements **`if`** and **`if-else`**, let's solve several practical problems.